Sustainable homes

 The design guidelines for homes at The Cape

-These guidelines reflect the input and expertise of some of Australia’s most experienced sustainable architects and designers.
-They give home buyers and their builders useful information for developing houses that are well-sited, properly orientated, designed and built, with year round comfort.
-Following these housing guidelines will deliver maximum comfort, minimum running costs and a high quality, attractive and sustainable home that is sympathetic to the site, neighbours, surrounding parklands and the coast.
-There is also a very handy Design Checklist which can be used in conjunction with the Design Guidelines.
+The Cape Design Guidelines reflect the input and expertise of some of Australia’s most experienced sustainable architects and designers.
+Site layout, design features and local services have all been thoughtfully packaged to work seamlessly together for the residents’ benefit and to create homes that have a light environmental footprint and low living costs.
+They help develop houses that are optimally sited, orientated, designed and built, for year-round comfort.
+Following these guidelines will deliver a high quality, attractive and sustainable home that is sympathetic to the site, neighbours, surrounding parklands and the coast.
+There is also a very handy Design Checklist (PDF 1.45MB) which can be used in conjunction with the guidelines.

 Our sustainable homes in the media